Start Free Trial Book a Demo

 Free Self-Hosted Wikis

-If you’re looking for free knowledge bases, you might first want to check out a self-hosted wiki.
+If you’re looking for free knowledge base software, you might first want to check out a self-hosted wiki.

 However, if you don’t need that kind of functionality at all, then something like Wiki.js might be the answer for you.
 It’s an open-source wiki designed to be easy to install and easy to customize, not to mention resource-light.